netlify/angular-runtime/README.md

 ## Customizing request handling

 Starting with Angular@19.
 The build plugin makes use of `server.ts` file to handle requests.
-The default Angular scaffolding does generate incompatible code for Netlify so build plugin will generate a compatible `server.ts` file for you automatically.
-If you need to customize the request handling, you can do so by starting with copying one of code snippets below to your `server.ts` file.
+The default Angular scaffolding does generate incompatible code for Netlify so build plugin will swap it for compatible `server.ts` file for you automatically if it detects default one being used.
+If you need to customize the request handling, you can do so by copying one of code snippets below to your `server.ts` file.

 If you did not opt into the App Engine Developer Preview: